COVID-19 Update: Read messageHide message »

 We know that you need support in reducing energy costs now more than ever, and we will continue to launch new offers and programs over the course of the summer.
 In the mean time, our customer support team is available to help you remotely.
 Contact us at (888) 921-5990 or email@example.com.

-Offer available while funding lasts on a first-come, first-served basis.
-Projects must be completed by December 31, 2020.
+Offer available while funding lasts.
+Projects must be completed by Dec.
+31, 2020.

-- Offer is for single-family Vermont residences and rental properties with fewer than five units.
+- Offer is for existing single-family Vermont residences and rental properties with fewer than five units.